PostHog/posthog.com/contents/blog/github-gitlab-feature-flags.md

 > **What is an "actor"?** Both GitLab and GitHub don’t exclusively target users with feature flags.
 They target "actors."
 These are users, organizations, teams, enterprises, repositories, projects, or apps.
 They use actors to create consistent experiences for a related group of users.
 For example, an organization should have a consistent experience for all its members.

 A specific example of how GitHub uses feature flags is in the rollout of their [new GitHub API rate limiter](https://github.blog/2021-04-05-how-we-scaled-github-api-sharded-replicated-rate-limiter-redis/).
 This involved writing a completely new backend with Redis.
-They gated their new backend with a feature flag and rolled out slowly and smoothly.
+They gated their new backend with a feature flag and rolled it out slowly.
 Once done, they removed the flag and old backend and integrated the new Redis backend further.
 Ironically, once they removed the flag, bug reports started rolling in causing them to have to rapidly fix a bunch of bugs (which is preventable with a feature flag).

 ### GitLab’s feature flag rollout process